unicape/use-wagmi/README.md

 </template>
 ```

-In this example, we create a use-wagmi `wagmi` and pass it to the Vue plugin.
+In this example, we create a `use-wagmi` and pass it to the Vue plugin.
 The client is set up to use the ethers Default Provider and automatically connect to previously connected wallets.

 Next, we use the `useConnect` composable to connect an injected wallet (e.g. MetaMask) to the app.
 Finally, we show the connected account's address with `useAccount` and allow them to disconnect with `useDisconnect`.